 4. Improved Health

 Sleep deprivation leads to an excess of the hormone cortisol in the body.
-Cortisol, known as the stress hormone, helps us deal with fight or flight responses.
-But excess cortisol increases glucose intolerance and abdominal fat, weakens the muscular and immune systems, stymies memory and learning, and decreases levels of growth hormone and testosterone in our bodies.
+Cortisol, known as the stress hormone, is necessary when dealing with fight or flight responses.
+But too much cortisol can result in glucose intolerance and abdominal fat.
+It also weakens the muscular and immune systems, stunts memory and learning, and decreases levels of growth hormone and testosterone in our bodies.
 These effects can lead to diabetes and heart disease.

-When you sleep, you release growth hormone, the antidote to cortisol, which boosts your immune system, reduces stress and anxiety, and aids in muscle repair and weight loss.
-Napping gives your brain a chance to rest and your body a chance to heal.
+The antidote to cortisol, growth hormone, is released when you sleep.
+Growth hormone improves your immune system, reduces stress and anxiety, and aids in muscle repair and weight loss.
+Napping allows the body to fight excess cortisol, thus providing an opportunity for your brain to rest and your body to heal.

-The proof’s in the pudding.
-A study done with Greek people, a nation of long-time napping fans, found that those that took a 30-minute nap at least three times a week had 37% less risk of dying from a heart-related condition.
-Among working men their risk of death was reduced 64%!
+The above is evident when looking at a study done with Greek people, a nap loving nation.
+Researchers found that those that took a 30-minute nap at least three times a week had 37% less risk of dying from a heart-related condition and among working men their risk of death was reduced 64%.

 5. A Mood Boost

-The neurotransmitter serotonin regulates our mood, sleep, and appetites.
+When it comes to neurotransmitters serotonin is worth its weight in gold.
+It regulates our mood, sleep, and appetite.
 It produces feeling of contentment and wellbeing.
-But when our bodies are stressed, higher levels of serotonin are used and the production of more is blocked.
-As a result, we can become anxious, irritable, depressed, overwhelmed, and easily distracted.
+When our bodies are stressed we not only use higher levels of serotonin but the production of more is severely restricted.
+This can lead to anxiety, irritability and depression as well as feeling overwhelmed and easily distracted.

 “Napping bathes your brain in serotonin, reversing those effects and creating a more positive outlook,” says Dr Sara Mednick, a leading authority on the study of the nap and author of Take a Nap!
 Change Your Life.

-While napping may not turn you into Einstein or Picasso, there’s no doubt that it can help improve your memory, performance, wellbeing and mood – and that’s definitely something to sleep on.
+While napping may not send you into space or turn you into Einstein or Picasso, there’s no doubt that it can help improve your memory, performance, wellbeing and mood – and that’s definitely something to sleep on.